msartor99/FreeBSD14/README.md

 I spent a lot of time on this installation with my little knowledge, so I hope you will be indulgent.

+august 2025, them new version 2.0 is here. simplified.